richardlaugesen/hurst/README.md

 ## Status

 Under ongoing development and not ready for general use.
-Don't expect backward compatability at this stage.
+Don't expect backward compatibility at this stage.

 ## Functionality